Common Customer Service Interview Questions With Answers

-What They Want to Know: Interviewers are eager to know what you consider to be quality customer service, how you define good customer service, and how you would be willing to provide it to customers.
+What They Want to Know: Interviewers are eager to know what you consider to be quality customer service and how you would provide it to customers.
 Another variation of this question is, "What is good customer service?"
 In your answer, be prepared to give specific examples of good customer service, either from your work experience or from your personal experiences as a consumer.

 Good customer service means having a thorough knowledge of your inventory, experience with your products, and being able to help customers make the best choices for them.
 When I worked at XYZ Company, I used to spend a few minutes each month looking at the newest products to make sure I was fully aware of their benefits, features, and performance, and could make knowledgeable recommendations to customers.

 3. Why do you think you'd be a good fit with our company?

 What They Want to Know: With this question, interviewers want to get a sense of how you'd mix with the company culture.
 But this is also a variant on the question, "Why should we hire you?" making this question an opportunity for you to make the case for your candidacy.